Metrics¶

 -

-Transmission Layer: DataKit encrypts the data and sends it via HTTP/HTTPS to Guance's data center.
+Transmission Layer: DataKit encrypts the data and sends it to the Guance data center via HTTP/HTTPS.

 -

-Storage and Analysis Layer: Guance cleans, stores the data, and provides visualization analysis capabilities.
+Storage and Analysis Layer: Guance cleanses, stores the data, and provides visualization and analysis capabilities.

-A complete metrics data unit contains three core elements:
+A complete metric data unit contains three core elements:

 -